rlthomasgames/kitsune/README.md

 <h1><img height="64px" src="./kitsune.ico" width="64px"/> Kitsune Wrapper</h1>
 Kitsune Wrapper  -  investigation into a simple modular wrapper for use with applications and games.
 Wrapper extensions and functionality registered and loaded during runtime initialization.
-Hopefully keeping initial load time short and only inflating the wrapper as needed during runtime.
+Hopefully keeping initial load time short and only inflating the wrapper with required modules specified by the game it loads and hosts.

 # Usage